RDocTaskForce/testextra/README.md

 install.packages("testextra")
 ```

-Until then or if you wish to get the latest version prior to release you may install directly from github with:
+Until then or if you wish to get the latest version prior to release you may install directly from GitHub with:

 ``` r
 remotes::install_github("RDocTaskForce/testextra")